Monjeríos: Molestation

-Indigenous peoples recalled experiences of molestation occurring between priests and girls and women at the monjeríos.
+Indigenous peoples recalled experiences of sexual abuse and rape occurring between priests and girls and women at the monjeríos.
 Translated in the late 1800s, American anthropologists and historians recorded the story of Fernando Librado, a Chumash man, who heard of how molestation occurred at Mission San Buenaventura at the site of the monjerío:The priest had an appointed hour to go there.
 When he got to the nunnery [monjerío], all were in bed in the big dormitory.
 The priest would pass by the bed of the superior [maestra] and tap on her shoulder, and she would commence singing.
 All of the girls would join in...
 When the singing was going on, the priest would have time to select the girl he wanted, carry out his desires...
 In this way the priest had sex with all of them, from the superior all the way down the line...
 The priest's will was law.
 Indians would lie right down if the priest said so.

 Resistance

-Although monjeríos were dictated, monitored, and enforced to be strictly gendered spaces, Indigenous people's learned to navigate these expectations even under threat of harsh punishment.
 In a recollection by Fernando Librado, he notes how some acts of resistance between Indigenous women and men were carried out to resist sexual confinement:The young women would take their silk shawls and tie them together with a stone on one end and throw them over the wall.
 This was done so that the Indian boys outside the high adobe wall could climb up.
 The boys would have bones from the slaughter house which were nicely cleaned and they would tie them on the shawls so that they could climb these shawls using the bones for their toes.
 The girls slept merely on [woven tule] mats, and there were no partitions or mats hung inside the room for privacy.
 The boys would stay in there with those girls till the early hours of the morning.
 Then, they would leave.
 They had a fine time sleeping with the girls.

+Escape

+At the time of Cupeño trail of tears (the removal of the Cupeños from Agua Caliente to Pala) circa 1903, two very old women known as Bearfoot and Ysabel refused to return to San Antonio de Pala asistencia.
+According to a history of the removal, Bearfoot had fled into the mountains when she was young and planned to do so again if she was taken back to the mission.